MultiSafepay/docs/content/payment-methods/afterpay.md

 | **Refunds** | [Full, partial, and API refunds](/refunds/pay-later/), [discounts](/refunds/discounts/) |
 | **Transactions expire after** | 90 days |

-### Addresses

-Different billing and shipping addresses are supported.
-The **Transaction details** page in your dashboard only shows the billing address.
-To retrieve other details, see API reference – [Get order](https://docs-api.multisafepay.com/reference/getorder).

-### Surcharges
-Due to changes to the Wet op het consumentenkrediet, merchants who apply [surcharges](/about-payments/surcharges/) to pay later methods are now deemed credit providers under article 7:57 of the Burgerlijk Wetboek.
-This requires a permit from the Authority for Financial Markets (AFM).

-AfterPay therefore strongly recommends discontinuing any surcharges.

-For more information, see AfterPay – [Merchant support](https://www.afterpay.nl/nl/consumenten/vraag-en-antwoord/).

 # Payment flow

 This diagram shows the flow for a successful transaction.
 Click to magnify.